-Outcome: FTE for ALL Students
+Goal 2: Fulfill Evolving and Emerging Education and Training Needs Outcome: FTE for ALL Students

 Definition: FTE is the full time equivalency of reimbursable credit hours for the academic year.
+Reimbursable credit hours - Students included are those certified by instructors as being in attendance at midterm, or have completed the course subsequent to midterm with a passing grade, and who are residents of the state of Illinois, who only repeat courses in accordance with ICCB Rule 1501.507c6.
+Students completing the course the first time with a grade less than a "C" or withdrew after midterm can be claimed one additional time.
 One FTE is equal to 30 credit hours.
-FTE is calculated by totaling the number of credit hours for summer, fall, and spring terms and dividing that total by 30 credit hours.
+FTE is the total number of earned credit hours for summer, fall, and spring terms divided by 30.
 Annual FTE is different from term FTE.
 Term FTE is the total credit hours for that TERM divided by 15 credit hours.
 College FTE is calculated based on college degree seeking students, dual credit students, course enrollees and technical training students.
-DOC FTE is based on credit hours generated by students in any of the Department of Corrections sites.
+DOC FTE is based on credit hours generated by students in any of the DOC sites.

-Explanation: Total FTE including both college and DOC has steadily declined between FY2015 and FY2018.
+Explanation: Total FTE including both college and DOC has steadily declined between FY2015 and FY2018 and increased slightly in FY2019.
 DOC FTE was fairly steady between FY2015 and FY2016 but has decreased steadily between FY2016 and FY2018.
 Most of this drop can be attributed to a state funding issue.
 Illinois did not have a budget in FY2017 and funding was not available to hire the staff needed to teach classes at many DOC sites.
+With the help from additional DOC sites, DOC FTE increased in FY2019.
+College FTE, along with enrollment, has been steadily declining over the past five years.

-Lake Land College Goal: Lake Land's goal for annual, reimbursable FTE for all students is to meet or exceed an annual FTE of 5,306 that includes both DOC and college FTE.
+Lake Land College Goal: Lake Land's goal for annual, reimbursable FTE for all students is to meet or exceed an annual FTE of 5306 which includes both DOC and college FTE.